spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/example-project/exampleproject-local-deployment.md

 There are two types of deployment: local and cloud.

 - A **local deployment** is for testing only.
 A local deployment runs your game simulation in your Unreal Editor.
 </br>Your game simulation with its own instance of the SpatialOS Runtime, runs on your development machine.
-You can run multiple clients in a local deployment - they are useful for fast development iteration.
+You can run multiple clients in a local deployment.
+This type of deployment is useful for fast development iteration.
 <%(#Expandable title="What is the SpatialOS Runtime?")%>
 There is a Runtime instance for every game simulation.
 A Runtime instance holds the canononical store of all a game's SpatialOS-relevant object data in the SpatialOS entity database.
 It handles server and client connections, and coordinates each server and client's write and read access to the entity database.
 <%(/Expandable)%>